 Treatments Your Physician May Prescribe

-Treatment with topical steroids or other medications applied to the affected area, to speed up healing of the lesions, can be used.
+Most people are treated with topical steroids or other medications applied to the affected area, to speed up healing of the lesions.
 These include:

 - Topical calcineurin inhibitors (tacrolimus or pimecrolimus)